-The actual reduction is calculated by taking the basic reduction (see Table 2.27) and multiplying it by the fraction of the actual number of hours or days worked (variable lhw) to the corresponding number for a full-time position (38 hours per week).
+The basic reduction is then calculated according to the rules described in Table 2.37.
+The actual reduction is calculated by taking the basic reduction and multiplying it by the fraction of the actual number of hours or days worked (variable lhw) to the corresponding number for a full-time position (38 hours per week).
 If the number of hours worked per week is more than 38 than we just take a ratio of 1, i.e. working full-time.
 For a full-time employee the workbonus is equal to the basic amount.